 The industry widely adopted ELNs and uses them instead of paper notebooks.
 ELNs, therefore, implement also features needed by 21 CFR Part 11 (and equivalent) regulations.
 Examples of such features are electronic signatures, audit trails, and access control.
 ELNs are accepted by the courts as an equivalent to paper notebooks and are treated equally in patent disputes.

 Example: Fiona, a PhD student, is about to perform an assay.
 She first finds the protocol in the group repository of protocols in research group ELN and copies it to her workspace.
 Then, she makes some changes and sends it to her supervisor to review it.
 After the supervisor confirms it, she goes to the laboratory and performs the assay based on her lab data.
 The electronic lab notebook guides her through the protocol, and she can sign off each step of the protocol.
 Then she uploads the raw data to ELN, analyzes it with the analysis pipeline attached to the protocol, and saves the analyzed data next to the raw data.
 Then she sends the results for review to the supervisor.
 The supervisor is happy with the results and approves them.
 The supervisor can also electronically sign the experiment, preventing any further modifications to it.
 Based on the confirmed and signed results, Fiona can start working on her lab reports.

 Laboratory Information Management System (LIMS)

 LIMS systems are commonly used in routine analytical laboratories, where the process is focused on samples.
 The system tracks samples and their related metadata, as well as the analyses that need to be done and the results of analyses.
-LIMS system uses several tools that simplify the process and ensure integrity, such as barcode scanners, label printers, and integrations with other relevant databases, for example, hospital information systems.
+LIMS system uses several tools that simplify the process, automate processes and ensure integrity, such as barcode scanners, label printers, and integrations with other relevant databases, for example, hospital information systems.